-We sat down with Dr. Tina Han, a current resident in General Psychiatry at the LAC+USC Medical Center, to learn more about her experience as a non-traditional medical school applicant.
+We sat down with Dr. Tina Han, a current resident in General Psychiatry at the LAC+USC Medical Center, to learn more about her experience as a non-traditional med student.
 Like many of us, she faced a lot of hurdles in her journey to medicine.
 Dr. Han explained that there are many ways to highlight your experience and qualifications as a non-traditional applicant.
 As she currently progresses throughout her medical training, she looks back on her application process and remembers some very important things that added to her success.
 Find out what Dr. Han has to share with other non-traditional applicants below!

 A commitment to medicine: Taking a year or two off between college and medical school is increasingly becoming the norm for many applicants nowadays.
 More and more applicants are tackling research projects and obtaining more clinical volunteering experience so that they are well-informed once they decide to apply to medical school.
 As a career changer who had worked in the legal, non-profit, tech, and advertising fields, I had to demonstrate not only to medical school admission committees but also to myself, that I was dedicated to becoming a physician and ready to make the commitment.
 For three years, I immersed myself in the medical field whenever I had availability in-between full-time jobs and evening post-baccalaureate classes.
 I volunteered my free afternoons to clinical research projects and my weekends to volunteering in the Pediatric Emergency Department.
 This experience not only helped to confirm my commitment to medicine, but it also gave me valuable insight into the work ahead.